safdar-azeem/formash/README.md

 }
 ```

-Note: to checked the checkbox, you need to check the option value in formState[item.name].value array
+Note: to checked the checkbox, you need to check the option value in formValues[item.name] array

 # How to use with input radio type